Carrie looking at the waves in Laguna

 #5 Shop at The Sawdust Festival

-From the end of June through the end of August, just across the road from the Festival of the Arts, is another great Laguna tradition.
-The Sawdust Art Festival.
+From the end of June through the end of August, just across the road from the Festival of the Arts, is another great Laguna tradition – The Sawdust Art Festival.
+If you’re visiting Laguna in the winter, visit the Sawdust Winter Fantasy market that rivals the European Christmas markets with its lights, decorations, live music, caroling, and treats!

-With a colorful history of supporting artistic expression since the 1960’s, the festival now displays the work of hundreds of artists.
+With a great history of supporting local artists since the 1960’s, the Sawdust Festival now displays the work of hundreds of artists.
+Their hand crafted, locally made art is paired with plenty of food, music, and culture.

 Things to do in Laguna Beach